 In October 2020, the world’s first electric surfboard fin — ‘Boost Fin’ — was launched globally after starting their Kickstarter campaign that received over USD 240,000 pledges from their USD 50,000 goal in 2019.
-As we speak, this start-up company has already have over 11,500 pre-orders on their website.
+As we speak, this start-up company has already over 11,500 pre-orders on its website.

 But as good as this product may seem, a lot of people scoffed at the mere idea of an electric motorized fin.
 Upon its release, it gathered lots of attention and received mixed reviews from enthusiasts worldwide.
 Initially, it didn’t receive a lot of support from surfers as well.
 The Boost Fin even got featured on a famous Instagram surfing page, ‘Kook of the Day’.